vishu-ganehse/demo-aplha/README.md

 # demo-aplha
-this is a demo file for practice
+this is a demo file for practice.